-(a) Representations and Warranties. (i) Each of the representations and warranties of PRE set forth in Section 3.02(a) (Capitalization) shall be true and correct in all respects, except for de minimis inaccuracies, as though made on and as of the Closing Date (except for representations and warranties made as of a specified date, the accuracy of which will be determined as of that specified date); (ii) the representations and warranties of PRE set forth in Section 3.02(b)-3.02(g) (Capitalization), Section 3.03 (Corporate Authorization), Section 3.05 (Enforceability), Section 3.09 (Vote Required), Section 3.13(b)-(c) (Absence of Certain Changes), Section 3.24 (Takeover Statutes), Section 3.30 (Brokers and Finders) and Section 3.32 (Termination of AXIS Agreement), that are not qualified by materiality or Material Adverse Effect shall be true and correct in all material respects, and all of such representations that are so qualified by materiality or Material Adverse Effect shall be true and correct in all respects, in each case as though made on and as of the Closing Date (except for representations and warranties made as of a specified date, the accuracy of which shall be true and correct in all respects and (iv) the other representations and warranties of PRE set forth in this Agreement shall be true and correct in all respects, without regard to any materiality or Material Adverse Effect qualifications contained therein, as though made on and as of the Closing Date (except for representations and warranties made as of a specified date, the accuracy of which shall be determined as of that specified date), unless the failure or failures of such representations and warranties to be true and correct in all respects would not, individually or in the aggregate, reasonably be expected to have a Material Adverse Effect.
+(a) Representations and Warranties. (i) Each of the representations and warranties of PRE set forth in Section 3.02(a) (Capitalization) shall be true and correct in all respects, except for de minimis inaccuracies, as though made on and as of the Closing Date (except for representations and warranties made as of a specified date, the accuracy of which will be determined as of that specified date); (ii) the representations and warranties of PRE set forth in Section 3.02(b)-3.02(g) (Capitalization), Section 3.03 (Corporate Authorization), Section 3.05 (Enforceability), Section 3.09 (Vote Required), Section 3.13(b)-(c) (Absence of Certain Changes), Section 3.24 (Takeover Statutes), Section 3.30 (Brokers and Finders) and Section 3.32 (Termination of AXIS Agreement), that are not qualified by materiality or Material Adverse Effect shall be true and correct in all material respects, and all of such representations that are so qualified by materiality or Material Adverse Effect shall be true and correct in all respects, in each case as though made on and as of the Closing Date (except for representations and warranties made as of a specified date, the accuracy of which shall be determined as of that specified date); (iii) the representations and warranties of PRE set forth in this Agreement shall be true and correct in all respects, without regard to any materiality or Material Adverse Effect qualifications contained therein, as though made on and as of the Section 3.13(d) shall be true and correct in all respects, without regard to any materiality or Material Adverse Effect qualifications contained therein, as though made on and as of that specified date, the accuracy of which shall be true and correct in all respects, without regard to any materiality or Material Adverse Effect qualifications contained therein, as though made on and as of that specified date), unless the failure or failures of such representations and warranties to be true and correct in all respects would not, individually or in the aggregate, reasonably be expected to have a Material Adverse Effect.

-- (b) Performance of Obligations of PRE.
-PRE shall have performed or complied in all material respects with all obligations and covenants required to be performed by it under this Agreement at or prior to the Closing Date. - (c) Certification.
-Parent shall have received a certificate signed on behalf of PRE by the Chief Executive Officer or the Chief Financial Officer of PRE, certifying that the conditions set forth in Section 7.03(a), Section 7.03(b) and Section 7.03(d) have been satisfied. - (d) No Material Adverse Effect.
+(b) Performance of Obligations of PRE.
+PRE shall have performed or complied in all material respects with all obligations and covenants required to be performed by it under this Agreement at or prior to the Closing Date.

+(c) Certification.
+Parent shall have received a certificate signed on behalf of PRE by the Chief Executive Officer or the Chief Financial Officer of PRE, certifying that the conditions set forth in Section 7.03(a), Section 7.03(b) and Section 7.03(d) have been satisfied.

+(d) No Material Adverse Effect.
 Since the date of this Agreement there shall not have been any effect, change, event or occurrence that has had, or is reasonably likely to have, individually or in the aggregate, a Material Adverse Effect.